If you would like to receive an email notification of new blog posts, please enter your name and email address in the fields below.

-- Try Hemp Extract CBD Oil!
-Hemp Extract CBD Oil can be used in conjunction with and enhance steps 1 through 6.
+- Try Hemp Extract Oil!
+Hemp Extract Oil can be used in conjunction with and enhance steps 1 through 6.
 It’s easy to administer by either mixing it in your pet’s food or giving it to them orally as a treat.
-CBD Oil works best for pets after it’s had the opportunity to build in their system over at least a couple weeks.
+Hemp Extract works best for pets after it’s had the opportunity to build in their system over at least a couple weeks.
 Consistency is key to enhance efficacy of this natural alternative.

-Many people use Hemp Extract CBD Oil for pets to help keep them playful, improve mood, relaxation and sleep, relieve separation insecurity, muscle and joint discomfort, and digestive system discomfort.
-It is important to note though, that THC is harmful to pets.
-So be sure to purchase Hemp Extract CBD that contains Zero THC, as opposed to “Full Spectrum” CBD which will also contain THC in smaller amounts.
-Even “Broad Spectrum” CBD may still contain trace amounts of THC, so reading the label is important.
+Many people use Hemp Extract Oil for pets to help keep them playful, improve mood, relaxation and sleep, relieve separation insecurity, muscle and joint discomfort, and digestive system discomfort.
+Be sure to purchase Hemp Extract that contains zero phychoactive ingredients.

-We love our Hemp Extract Pet Oil Tinctures because it contains ZERO THC and comes in two sizes, for Small Dogs and Cats and for Medium to Large Dogs.
+We love our Hemp Extract Pet Oil Tinctures because it comes in two sizes, for Small Dogs and Cats and for Medium to Large Dogs.
 They are designed to have a full body effect and taste great!
 One of our customers was so kind to email us regarding her bulldog who had been having some skin irritation and mood issues.
 She wrote: